 All students are subject to the provisions of the catalog which was in effect at the time of their initial enrollment at John Brown University, with the exception of items that apply for only a specified period of time, such as tuition charges.
-However, a student may petition the Program Director and the Dean for permission to change to a later catalog.
+However, a student may petition the Department Head and the Dean for permission to change to a later catalog.

 The university reserves the right to make modifications in policies, procedures, and regulations: e.g., grading system, transfer of credit, guidelines for degree requirements, housing regulations and charges, tuition and fees, and admission standards, and to make such modifications applicable to any or all currently-enrolled students.
 When modifications occur, sensitivity to reasonable dates of implementation and appropriate categories of currently-enrolled students affected will be exercised.
 Students will be notified of such changes through their Academic Advisors, written notices, and campus publications.

 The basic unit of course credit is the semester hour.

 A full-time graduate student is one who is enrolled for six or more semester hours.

 Students are not permitted to enroll for courses for which they have not completed all prerequisites.
 A prerequisite course must have been completed with an acceptable passing grade before enrollment in the given course is permitted.
 A corequisite is a course in which a student must be enrolled and satisfactorily participating simultaneously to the given course.